authgear/authgear-server/docs/specs/oidc.md

 ## Silent Authentication

-Silent authentication is alternative way to refresh access token without a refresh token.
+Silent authentication is an alternative way to refresh access token without a refresh token.
 It is achieved with `prompt=none&id_token_hint=...`.
 In web environment, local storage is not a secure place to store refresh token.

 Since [Cookie sharing approach](#authgear-acting-as-authentication-server-with-web-application) covers all basic use cases, this is not yet implemented.